 I learned that scoring for the other team was frowned upon, but it was nothing that a juice box couldn't fix.

 I became very efficient.
-Managing my school work alongside my soccer commitments forced me to manage and prioritize my time.
+Balancing my school work alongside my soccer commitments forced me to manage and prioritize my time.

 When playing competitively